JohnKechagias/neat-strat/README.md

 # NEAT Strat

-Applications of the NEAT algorithm in deterministic game environments.
+A NEAT inspired gameplay algorithm for training models to play board games.